6 Reasons To Store Blankets For Any Emergency

 Today I’m sharing 6 reasons to store blankets for any emergency.
-September is National Preparedness Month so I thought it fitting to update this article.
 I wrote this post a few years ago to remind all of us how important blankets and quilts are for several reasons.
-I’ve been trying to declutter my home big time but I’m keeping my preps, of course.

-I’m not sure that task of decluttering ever ends.
-I really have been trying to downsize even more because of my small house.
-Here’s the deal, I had to look around and decide what would go to the Good Will, Salvation Army or whatever thrift store I could find.
+I’ve really have been trying to downsize even more because of my new small house.
+Here’s the deal, I had to look around and decide what would go to the Good Will, Salvation Army, or whatever thrift store I could find.
 I decided of course what a preparedness chick like myself should keep.

 It was very hard to let go of some things.
 Yet, easy at the same time to get rid of some stuff.
 Does that make sense?
 One item type I felt was important to keep was blankets.
 Today’s post will outline why I feel blankets are critical to have around.